Subscribo/klarna-invoice-sdk-wrapped/README.md

 **This is not an official Klarna package.**

-You can download official Klarna PHP SDK package for Invoice and Part payment integration (below: Klarna SDK) from https://developers.klarna.com/en/at+php/kpm/download
+You can download official Klarna PHP SDK package for Invoice and Part payment integration (below just "Klarna SDK") from https://developers.klarna.com/en/at+php/kpm/download

 Direct download link for 3.2.0 version of Klarna SDK, which has been used in this package: